OlegArenz/gmmvi_reproducibility/README.rst

-This repository contains scripts and config files that were used for running the experiments of the paper "A Unified Perspective on Natural Gradient Variational Inference with Gaussian Mixture Models" (Arenz et al. 2023).
+This repository contains scripts and config files that were used for running the experiments of the paper "A Unified Perspective on Natural Gradient Variational Inference with Gaussian Mixture Models" (`Arenz et al., 2023`_).
 The primary motivation for this repository is to document the exact conditions under which the experiments have been conducted, including hyperparameter search.
 The scripts for fetching the data can not be used without our wandb-credentials, however, the fetched raw-data is stored within this repository.